Google “exit planning”. Did you get about 29 million results?

 Now, discard those related to pulling troops out of foreign countries.

-You are still left with thousands of links to the websites of advisors that promise to help you leave your one-person or multi-owner business, right?
+You are still left with thousands of links to the websites of advisors that promise to help you exit your one-person or multi-owner business, right?

-In those links you will find consultants who will help you build business value or ensure family harmony.
+If you google “business exit planning in Maryland” you still get 100’s of links from consultants who will help you build business value or ensure family harmony.
 Perhaps an insurance agent will help you finance business continuity.
 Attorneys will draft buy-sell, asset and stock purchase agreements.
 Investment bankers and business brokers will market your business to attract the perfect buyer.
 Valuation analysts will accurately estimate your business’s value, banks will provide creative and traditional financing – the list can go on and on!

-Feeling overwhelmed by all the choices?
+Feeling overwhelmed by all the choices a business exit plan can contain?
 And by the amount of your time needed to keep track of them all?

 Business Exit Planning Doesn’t Have to be so Hard